rysdev/LMSLiveProjectContributions/README.md

 ## LatestContactModel :

-Summary: Created new model keeping track of information of latest contact made to students.
+Created new model keeping track of information of latest contact made to students.

 * Added new model with properties to track when a student was last contacted